eth0izzle/bucket-stream/README.md

 ![Demo](https://i.imgur.com/5S92YXI.png)

 **Be responsible**.
-I mainly created this tool to highlight the risks associated with public S3 buckets and to put a different spin on the usual dictionary-based attacks.
+I mainly created this tool to highlight the risks associated with public S3 buckets and to put a different spin on the usual dictionary based attacks.
 Some quick tips if you use S3 buckets:

 1) Randomise your bucket names!
 There is no need to use `company-backup.s3.amazonaws.com`.
 2) Set appropriate permissions and audit regularly.
 If possible create two buckets - one for your public assets and another for private data.